 Pests and Problems

-One of the most common pests to houseplants is mealybugs, and your Pachyphytum may fall prey to these pests.
+Mealybugs are one of the most common pests.
 The symptoms of a mealybug infestation are slowed or stopped growth (in summer, this is a normal sign of dormancy).
-If this occurs without apparent cause, remove the plant from the pot and examine the roots or look at the leaf-stem junctions.
+If this occurs without apparent cause, remove the plant from the pot and examine the roots or the leaf-stem junctions.
 A white cottony substance is a sure sign of mealybug infestation.
 Remove all soil and wash the roots gently.
-Dab the cottony spots with a q-tip dipped in rubbing alcohol.
-Remove any roots which appear damaged with a sharp, sterile knife or scissors.
-Let them dry very thoroughly before replanting.
+Dab, the cottony spots with a Q-tip, dipped in rubbing alcohol.
+Remove any damaged roots with a sharp, sterile knife or scissors.
+Let them dry before replanting.

 Source: everything2.com